-employees The organizations need in intergenerational and interpersonal communication to flourish and improve the quality of their organizational relationships (4).
+The employees in organizations need intergenerational and interpersonal communication to flourish and improve the quality of their organizational relationships (4).
 Intergenerational-interpersonal communication is a key to the survival of social life.
 It seems that the development of effective communication skills is the secret weapon behind the success of employees in an organization and a fundamental solution to deal with organizational problems (5).